-Please refer to the Circular to Shareholders dated 28 October 2022 for further information.
+Please refer to the Circular to Shareholders dated 31 October 2023 for further information.

-Notes to the Notice of the 22nd AGM:-
+Notes to the Notice of the 23rd AGM:-

 - (a) This Agenda item is meant for discussion only, as the provision of Section 340(1)(a) of the Act does not require the formal approval of the shareholders for the Audited Financial Statements.
-Hence, this Agenda item is not put forward for voting. - (b) In respect of deposited securities, only shareholders whose names appear in the Record of Depositors on 22 November 2022 shall be eligible to attend the Meeting. - (c) The shareholder of the Company shall be entitled to appoint more than two (2) persons as his proxies to exercise all or any of his rights to attend, participate, speak and vote at a meeting of members of the Company.
+Hence, this Agenda item is not put forward for voting. - (b) In respect of deposited securities, only shareholders whose names appear in the Record of Depositors on 23 November 2023 shall be eligible to attend the Meeting. - (c) The shareholder of the Company shall be entitled to appoint up to two (2) persons as his proxies to exercise all or any of his rights to attend, participate, speak and vote in his stead.
 A proxy need not be a member of the Company and there shall be no restriction as to the qualification of the proxy. - (d) Where the shareholder appoints more than one (1) proxy, he shall specify the proportion of his shareholding to be represented by each proxy.
-A proxy appointed to attend the Meeting of the Company shall have the same rights as the shareholder. - (e) The instrument appointing a proxy shall be in writing and in the case of an individual shall be signed by the appointor or by his attorney, and in the case of a corporation shall be executed under its common seal or under the hand of an officer or attorney duly authorised.
-The instrument appointing a proxy shall be deemed to confer authority to demand or join in demanding a poll. - (f) Where the shareholder is an exempt authorised nominee as defined under the Securities Industry (Central Depositories) Act 1991, which holds shares in the Company for multiple beneficial owners in one (1) securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds.
-The proportion of shareholdings to be represented by each proxy must be specified in the Form of Proxy. - (g) The instrument appointing a proxy and the power of attorney or other authority, if any, under which it is signed or a notarially certified copy of that power or authority shall be deposited at the office of the Company's Share Registrar at Mega Corporate Services Sdn.
-Bhd., Level 15-2, Bangunan Faber Imperial Court, Jalan Sultan Ismail, 50250 Kuala Lumpur, Wilayah Persekutuan, or via electronic means through email to mega-sharereg@megacorp.com.my or via facsimile at 03-2732 5388 at least forty-eight (48) hours before the time set for holding the meeting, i.e., on or before 10:00 a.m., on Sunday, 27 November 2022 or at any adjournment thereof at which the person named in the instrument proposes to vote, or, in the case of a poll, not less than 24 hours before the time appointed for taking of the poll, and in default, the instrument of proxy shall not be treated as valid. - (h) All the resolutions set out in this Notice are to be voted by poll.
+A proxy appointed to attend the Meeting of the Company shall have the same rights as the shareholder. - (e) The instrument appointing a proxy shall be in writing and in the case of an individual shall be signed by the shareholder or of his attorney, and in the case of a corporation, shall be executed under its common seal or under the hand of an officer or attorney duly authorised.
+The instrument appointing a proxy shall be deemed to confer authority to demand or join in demanding a poll. - (f) Where the shareholder is an exempt authorised nominee as defined under the Securities Industry (Central Depositories) Act 1991, which holds shares in the Company for multiple beneficial owners in one (1) securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds. - (g) The instrument appointing a proxy and the power of attorney or other authority, if any, under which it is signed or a notarially certified copy of that power or authority shall be deposited at the office of the Company's Share Registrar at Mega Corporate Services Sdn.
+Bhd., Level 15-2, Bangunan Faber Imperial Court, Jalan Sultan Ismail, 50250 Kuala Lumpur, Wilayah Persekutuan, or via electronic means through email to mega-sharereg@megacorp.com.my or via facsimile at 03-2732 5388 at least forty-eight (48) hours before the time set for holding the meeting, i.e., on or before 9:30 a.m., on Tuesday, 28 November 2023 or at any adjournment thereof at which the person named in the instrument proposes to vote, or, in the case of a poll, not less than 24 hours before the time appointed for taking of the poll, and in default, the instrument of proxy shall not be treated as valid. - (h) All the resolutions set out in this Notice are to be voted by poll.